 Watch Us Make the Recipe

 Our No-Fail Method for Cooking Pork Tenderloin

 Pork tenderloin is lean and has almost no fat.
 So keeping it moist and juicy can be tricky.
 That is unless you know these steps for the most succulent roasted pork tenderloin.

-WATCH: We use the same method when making our Perfect Roasted Pork Tenderloin with Apples and Onions.
-Click over and watch us do it in the video.
+MORE: We use the same method when making our Roasted Pork Tenderloin with Peppers and Onions.

 You don’t need a specific recipe for this, only the steps for cooking it best.
 The flavors are up to you — we’ve given a few suggestions below.